 - campaign-specific hashtags;

-- names of your CEO, spokesperson, and other top managers;
+- CEO, spokesperson, and top manager names;

 - your slogan;